 River under earth

-People are quiet about it also because there is a dark side to it.
-Here’s a story from an Udmurt village: the village chief took apart the prayer house — kuala — and rafted the logs down the river.
+They are also quiet about their pagan tradition because there’s a dark side to it.
+A story from an Udmurt village: the village chief took apart the prayer house and rafted the logs down the river.
 A few days later, a fanatic cut off his head.
 And those stories are plenty.
-Perhaps some of them are made up, but there’s a grain of truth in any legend.

 From the Baltic Sea to Western Siberia, Russia remains Finno-Ugric land, in a manner.
 If you only go a couple of hundred miles eastward of Moscow or St.-Petersburg, you will see the Finno-Ugric matrix through the depressing provincial routine.
 In some remote places, tens of thousands of real pagans live.
 This phenomenon in the supposedly Orthodox Russia is a silent agreement of the people with their rulers.

 I traveled to many places where Finno-Ugric people live: Udmurtia, Mari El, Chuvashia, the east of Leningrad region.
 I saw the world full of archaic things, with Nature as the main religion.
 But the tradition may soon be gone due to the globalization and Russification.
 With my project, I want to save some essence of this original wild beauty.